What its about? Get the full Lesson HERE

 - Some of the examples are to write a letter to the main character.
 Tell him how you are similar or different.
 Tell him something you admire about him and why.
 This puts the students through the thought process of what empathy is like.

-- Another journal response can be to create a mock interview between yourself the main character.
+- Create a mock interview between yourself the main character.
 Create interview questions, practice and be prepared to present in front of the class.

-- Students can Predict what will happen in the next chapter and craft a chapter from the main character’s perspective in first person point of view.
-Be prepared to share the chapter with your classmates.
+- Predict what will happen in the next chapter and craft a chapter from the main character’s perspective in first person point-of-view.

-- Or, choose a significant incident in the book and write a journal entry from a character’s point-of-view
+- Choose a significant incident in the book and write a journal entry from a character’s point-of-view

-- You can ask them If you were given the opportunity to ask the author 5 questions what would they be?
-Write the questions below and explain why you want the answers to these questions.
+- If given the opportunity to ask the author 5 questions, what would they be?

-- Lastly possibly draw the main character and at least one secondary character in the box below.
-Be accurate in your drawing.
+- Draw the main character and at least one secondary character in the box below.

 Restart by Gordon Korman: Reading Comprehension

-- Visualize-I ask students to draw a symbol that best represents the book.
+- Visualize-Draw a symbol that best represents the book.

-- Summarize-Students will summarize the book, a chapter, or a section of the book.
+- Summarize-Summarize the book, a chapter, or a section.

-- Connect-students ask themselves how the material connects to other material in the book and to other texts they have read.
+- Connect-How does the material connect to other material in the book and to other texts read.

-- Respond-Students analyze how the author uses literary devices in the work and why.
+- Respond-Analyze how the author uses literary devices in the work and why.

-- Question-Students are to make a list of questions they have for the author for further understanding.
+- Question-Make a list of questions for the author for further understanding.